Offscreen Start Bonus

-- The Ur Example: Metroid 1, Super Metroid, and Zero Mission all put the Morph Ball off the left side of the screen.
-A required item; you'll either be Genre Savvy and find it immediately or you'll let your Mario instincts take over and you'll have to back-track for it two screens later.
+- The Ur-Example: Metroid, Super Metroid, and Zero Mission all put the Morph Ball off the left side of the screen.
+A required item; you'll either find it immediately or you'll let your Mario instincts take over and you'll have to back-track for it two screens later.
 As a result, it acts as a tutorial to teach the player that they can move to the left.

 - I Wanna Be the Guy does this.
 In addition to the obvious route down and the slightly-less-obvious route up from the first screen, there's a hidden tunnel leading to the left.
-This being I Wanna Be The Guy, there is no indication that it's there at all, but the screen it leads to is easier than the other two.
+This being I Wanna Be The Guy, there is no indication that it's there at all, and it's the only way to reach one of the bosses.

 - There's also a tunnel going right, but it just leads you to a later point in the upper path so it's never necessary to use it.

 - GoldenEye (1997) in the Cradle level when you fight Trevelyan.
 You start off facing down a long narrow walkway, but if you circle around the tower behind you, there's some very useful body armor.

 - In the first space-station level of Duke Nukem 3D, if you go backwards you teleport into your ship, where there is hidden a rocket launcher.